 The Week I Became a Professional Paperweight in Scottsdale

-Spoiler alert: none of it worked on me.
+None of it worked on me.

 My room was the darkest cave I've ever stayed in during all my travels.
 While everyone else was probably soaking up that famous Arizona sunshine, I was living like a vampire in what felt like a sensory deprivation tank.
 And honestly?
-I was the main attraction in my own sad little show.
+I was the main attraction in my own pathetic little show.

 When Your Body Calls in Sick to Life